 – Rabaut L. J. (2019).
 Medically Tailored Meals as a Prescription for Treatment of Food-Insecure Type 2 Diabetics.
 Journal of patient-centered research and reviews, 6(2), 179–183. https://doi.org/10.17294/2330-0698.1693

 Mom’s Meals offers a variety of meals tailored to specific chronic conditions, including diabetes.
-Click here to learn more about our diabetes-friendly meal options.
+Find out more about diabetes including:

 If you are a health plan administrator, contact us today to find out how you can introduce a home-delivered meals benefit or pilot to your members living with diabetes.